Merger a ‘degradation of access to health care’

 Moving our medical care to Brattleboro will be an inconvenience for my family.
 The prospect of driving 40 minutes each way when a child is ill, or even just for a routine visit, is not a high standard of care.

 Much more important and troubling, however, is the effect this change will have on low-income families in the area.
 As in many medium-sized, rural communities, families in Bellows Falls and surrounding towns represent a wide range of economic backgrounds.
+Additionally, Bellows Falls has a high number of young parents who access Cornerstone Pediatrics.
+The lack of reliable transportation and childcare for other children can be a challenge for many families.
+There is no reasonable public transportation between Bellows Falls and Brattleboro.
+I can confidently say that this move will degrade the quality of care for many vulnerable families.

 True, there are (just) two other pediatricians in Bellows Falls.
 I doubt they could accept all the patients that Cornerstone serves, but the premise that should trouble us is the assertion that anyone for whom this is a challenge can change their pediatrician.
 What this really means is that poor families, regardless of whether they are happy with their pediatrician, will have to disrupt their medical care and find a new pediatrician, a burden that will be optional for families in higher income brackets.